yingkui2003/ICE-DTools/README.md

 ![image](https://github.com/yingkui2003/ICE-DTools/assets/24683137/febd08cf-58ea-415e-b5cb-c103ef8a3a94)

 # B) QGIS Plugin
-How to install and use the ICE-D Analysis plugin in QGIS
+## How to install and use the ICE-D Analysis plugin in QGIS
-1. Unzip the iced_camelplots.zip file to a folder in your computer.
-Find the “iced_camelplots” folder and check if there are a set of folders and files (similar to the following screenshot) within the folder:
+Find the “iced_camelplots” folder after unzipping the downloaded file from GitHub and check if there are a set of folders and files (similar to the following screenshot) within the folder:

 ![image](https://github.com/yingkui2003/ICE-DTools/assets/24683137/cb4180ed-c5b3-4869-b656-c59ce1dd744b)

-2. Open QGIS and under the “Setting” menu, choose User profile -> Open Active Profile Folder.
+Open QGIS and under the “Setting” menu, choose User profile -> Open Active Profile Folder.
 See the following screenshot.

 ![image](https://github.com/yingkui2003/ICE-DTools/assets/24683137/f0f8f8b6-0e43-47eb-a983-06fd4f52cc7d)